sdkbox-doc/en/src/agecheq/v3-cpp/api-reference.md

  status variables that you can check against.

 <pre>
- @param rtn If the method made a good round-trip to the server and back, this value will be "OK".
+ @param rtn If the method made a good round-trip to the server and back, this value will be “OK”.
- If the method failed for some reason, this value will read "FAIL".
+ If the method failed for some reason, this value will read “FAIL”.
  @param rtnmsg If the method failed for some reason, this value will hold a brief explanation of why it happened.
 If the method made a good round-trip to the server and back, this value will be empty.